SuessLabs/Linux.Bluetooth/BreakingChanges.md

-# Breaking Changes
+# Deprecation and Breaking Changes

-## Version 5.65
+## Version 5.66

 ### DeviceProperties

-A couple of Property names have been changed to fit standard C# naming conventions
+The following property names have been marked for deprecation to better fit standard C# naming conventions.

 * `Connected` -> `IsConnected` - This helps denote its a boolean
 * `RSSI` -> `Rssi` - Propert PascalCase